The proper use of any pesticide starts with understanding the content of the label.

 The label on the insecticide/pesticide is full of information to protect you, the environment, your plants, and save some money!

-Even if you’ve been using a chemical for years it’s good to read and review the label again as labels change frequently.
+Even if you’ve been using a chemical for years it’s good to read and review the label again as plant care labels change frequently.